halalboro/fpga-accelerators/custom_dataset.md

   # dump xmpdel
   python -m yolox.tools.quant -f ${CFG} -c ${CKPT} -b ${BATCH} -d ${GPU_NUM} --conf 0.001 --quant_mode ${MODE} --quant_dir ${Q_DIR} --is_dump
   ```
+- You can just check the *readme.md* file in the root directory of your model folder.
+(Steps are the same as described above)
+- Go to */code/docs* for more information in custom_training and other relevant operations.
 - Debugging in quantization step
   - Manually put the *num_classes* as it gives an error with the index
     ```